CTLaw90/WorstPossibleQBCombo/README.md

 ![alt text](./graphs/varavg.png)

 This is the distribution curve for the Unique data set.
 I took plot points at every 10,000 entries and normalized them through the scipy.stats.norm function.
 The additional colored dots represent the first, second and third standard deviations.
-My data sits snugly up against that lower third deviation.
+My data sits against that lower third deviation.

 ![alt text](./graphs/uniquedist.png)